SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

-\myparagraph{Semantic Equivalence} In CV (see problem~\eqref{eq:adv_cv}), adversarial attacks require adversarial images remaining visually similar to the original image under metrics such as $\ell_p$ distance or perceptual similarity~\citep{laidlaw_perceptual_2021, liu_instruct2attack_2023}.
-By analogy, in the language domain (see problems~\eqref{eq:adv_llm} and~\eqref{eq:adv_llm_seca}), we advocate that realistic attacks should alter the original prompt only in ways that preserve semantic equivalence to humans.
-To explicitly characterize the semantic equivalence constraint $\text{SE}(\bm{x},\bm{x}_0) = 1$ introduced in problem~\eqref{eq:adv_llm_seca}, we use a binary \textit{feasibility checker} $\texttt{LLM}_\texttt{F}$ that determines whether two prompts satisfy semantic equivalence (see Appendix~\mysecref{app:feasibility_checker} for the instruction template).
+\myparagraph{Semantic Equivalence} In CV (see problem~\eqref{eq:adv_cv}), adversarial attacks are corrupted images that are visually similar to the original image under metrics such as $\ell_p$ distance or perceptual similarity~\citep{laidlaw_perceptual_2021, liu_instruct2attack_2023}.
+By analogy, in the language domain (see problems~\eqref{eq:adv_llm}), we advocate that realistic attacks should alter the original prompt only in ways that preserve its semantic content.
+To explicitly characterize the semantic equivalence constraint introduced in problem~\eqref{eq:adv_llm}, we use a binary feasibility checker LLM $\mathcal{F}$ that determines whether two prompts satisfy the semantic equivalence constraint (see Appendix~\mysecref{app:feasibility_checker} for the instruction template).
 The checker evaluates $\bm{x}$ and $\bm{x}_0$ based on five criteria: (i) mutual entailment, (ii) $\bm{x}$ introduces no additional information beyond $\bm{x}_0$ and the answer choices, (iii) $\bm{x}$ does not omit essential information from $\bm{x}_0$, (iv) $\bm{x}$ preserves the meaning of $\bm{x}_0$, and (v) $\bm{x}$ yields the same ground-truth answer as $\bm{x}_0$\footnote{To reduce the difficulty of evaluating semantic equivalence, we provide the ground-truth answer of the original question to the feasibility checker.}.
-The constraint is satisfied only if all five conditions hold, i.e., $\texttt{LLM}_\texttt{F}(\bm{x},\bm{x}_0)=1$, and is violated otherwise, i.e., $\texttt{LLM}_\texttt{F}(\bm{x},\bm{x}_0)=0$.
+Both prompts are semantically equivalent only if all five conditions are satisfied.
+Thus, we further define the semantic equivalence function as: